PrestaShop/docs/basics/keeping-up-to-date/migration.md

 ---
 menuTitle: Migration
-title: How to migrate to PrestaShop 1.7
+title: How to migrate to PrestaShop 8
-description: Learn how to migrate your current shop (1.6 or previous version) to PrestaShop 1.7
+description: Learn how to migrate your current shop (1.7.x) to PrestaShop 8.0
 weight: 20
 ---

-# How to migrate to PrestaShop 1.7
+# How to migrate to PrestaShop 8

 ## Manual migration - Process details